-Illuminating fractures: X-ray imaging sheds new light on bone damageMarch 7th, 2013 in Medical research /
+Illuminating fractures: X-ray imaging sheds new light on bone damageMarch 7, 2013 in Medicine & Health / Medical research

 From athletes to individuals suffering from osteoporosis, bone fractures are usually the result of tiny cracks accumulating over time—invisible rivulets of damage that, when coalesced, lead to that painful break.